-This is one of my favorite strategies, not only because it gives great results but also because it is really fun to implement it.
-I learned it from Larry Kim, founder, and CTO of WordStream.
+It is one of my favorite strategies, not only because it gives great results but also because it is really fun to implement.
+I learned it from Larry Kim, founder and CTO of WordStream.

 #2.
 Search up specific wording and insights of your previous posts

-You can opt to re-post a content, but make sure you repurpose the content so that it catches the attention of brand new set of eyes.
+You can opt to re-post content, but make sure you repurpose the content to catch the attention of a brand new set of eyes.

 #3.
 Know ‘Audience Insights’ feature better

 Audience Insights is a hidden gem for marketers, especially when you are working on paid ads.
-Facebook’s Audience Insights gives you comprehensive details on your target audience based on which you can create tailored contents.
+Facebook’s Audience Insights gives you comprehensive details on your target audience based on creating tailored content.
 The more relevant is your content, the better will your investment in paid ads fare.

 #4.
 Facebook Pixel is the bread-butter for your ads